DETAILED ACTION

 Greyscale

-Choi discloses the compound of formula (D) that encompasses the presently claimed compound, including wherein in the formula (1), X is O, R7 is a group of A2, m is 0, each other R# is hydrogen, Ar2 is biphenyl and Ar3 is a heteroaryl group including a Se atom.
-Each of the disclosed substituents from the substituent groups of Choi are considered functionally equivalent and their selection would lead to obvious variants of the compound of formula (D).
+Shin discloses the compound of formula (2) that encompasses the presently claimed compound, including wherein in the formula (2), X is O or S, each other R is hydrogen, Ar1 is aryl and Ar3 is a heteroaryl group.
+Each of the disclosed substituents from the substituent groups of Shin are considered functionally equivalent and their selection would lead to obvious variants of the compound of formula (2).

 With respect to the difference, Kwong teaches, in analogous art, organoselenium compounds such as dibenzoselenophene compounds substituted with arylamine groups of the formula as shown below and further teaches that hosts containing dibenzoselenophene are excellent host and enhancement layer materials for OLEDs (Kwong p.
 6; [0069] [0070]).